For comprehensive financial information, please visit the City of Dallas'

 The City of Dallas employs over 13,000 dedicated people with a primary mission of serving the over 1.3 million residents of the City.
 Annual property tax values within the City of Dallas have grown each year since 2012, including an all-time high of 10 percent growth in 2016.
-Sales tax, also a key indicator of economic well‐being, has grown 82 out of the last 84 consecutive months, and has increased 4 percent in the last 12 months.
+Sales tax, also a key indicator of economic well‐being, has grown 79 out of the last 84 consecutive months, and has increased 3.1 percent, as of December 2017.
 The City of Dallas owns Dallas Love Field airport, which is home to Southwest Airlines, and the Omni Hotel in Downtown Dallas, connected to the Dallas Convention Center, an economic engine attracting tourists for both business and pleasure to Dallas.
 Unemployment in Dallas remains lower than both the Texas and national levels.

 As the Chief Financial Officer for the City of Dallas, Elizabeth is responsible for the Office of Budget, the Office of Risk Management, the City Controller’s Office, and Procurement Services.
 Elizabeth is proud to work with a team of 158 employees within these departments.
 Together, we strive to find innovative ways to serve our City customers and, by extension, to address the needs of Dallas residents.
 We purchase over $400 million in products and services annually.
 Dallas excels in its financial practices, and all of our annual budgets, since Fiscal Year (FY) 1999, have received a Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA).
 In addition, since FY 2005, our Comprehensive Annual Finance Report (CAFR) has received the Certificate of Achievement for Excellence in Financial Reporting from GFOA.